kushalcodes/accept-cookie-js/README.md

     };

 > initialize accept cookie js with default values
-> just load the library and initialize it to use
+> just load the library (use accept-cookie-main.js) and initialize it to use

 ### setters